ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Alx, redirections abd filters
-4. The script that displays 10first  lines of a file
+6. The script that displays the third line of the file iacta